alexjc55/OrdisSystems/replit.md

 ## Changelog

+- June 27, 2025: Optimized theme management system interface
+  - Completed comprehensive audit of all theme settings and their actual usage
+  - Streamlined admin interface by hiding 8-10 unused color settings from UI
+  - Added informative descriptions for each color category explaining their purpose
+  - Maintained API compatibility by keeping unused settings as hidden form fields
+  - Verified all active theme settings properly apply to website elements
+  - Created THEME_AUDIT_REPORT.md documenting which settings impact the interface
 - June 26, 2025: Completed systematic elimination of hardcoded text in admin panel
   - Replaced all UI hardcoded Russian text with translation functions
   - Added comprehensive translations for admin settings sections in 3 languages